-A recent study funded by the American Heart Association at Reynolds Oklahoma Center on Aging demonstrated mice treated with NMN for two weeks had different micro ribonucleic acid (microRNA or miRNA) ‘fingerprints’.
+A study funded by the American Heart Association at Reynolds Oklahoma Center on Aging demonstrated mice treated with NMN for two weeks had different micro ribonucleic acid (microRNA or miRNA) ‘fingerprints’.
 These miRNAs targeted genes for intracellular signalling, protein balance, and inflammation.
 The changes in miRNAs were tested in the main artery of the heart and were thought to rejuvenate DNA expression (epigenetic rejuvenation), resulting in phenotypically younger mice with fewer indicators of developing cardiovascular diseases.

 The WHO listed three different vascular diseases as the top causes of death worldwide.
 Lower on the list of ‘top ten killers’ were other diseases correlated with circulation problems: alzheimer’s disease/dementia and diabetes mellitus.
 Many of these diseases are correlated to age, a time when miRNA profiles change.